Asteria5675/BetterDiscordThemes/null/README.md

 <img src="https://i.imgur.com/t25BzEy.png" />

 ## Final Notes
-please read this readme ti understand the countless possibilities of altering this theme.
+please read this readme to fully understand the countless possibilities of altering this theme.

 <a href="https://discord.gg/QRxZPvc" > Support Server </a> here.
 Note: I make these themes on my free time DO NOT demand simple changes done for you.
 Use this readme and read it as well understand it.